Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Basic estimates and identities

 \subsection{Interpolation and product inequalities}

 In our ensuing analysis, we will control various error terms with the help of the classical interpolation and Sobolev inequalities provided in the next lemma. \begin{lemma}[Sobolev interpolation and product inequalities] Let $v$ be a $\Sigma_t$-tangent tensorfield, let $M_1,M_2$ be two non-negative integers, and let $\iota_1,\cdots,\iota_R$ be spatial multi-indices such that $\sum_{r=1}^R|\iota_r|=M_1$.
-Then the following estimates hold, where norms of tensorfields are defined as in Sect.\,\ref{SS:SOBOLEVNORMS}:
+Then the following estimates hold, where norms of tensorfields are defined as in Sect.\,\ref{SS:SOBOLEVNORMS}, and the implicit constants depend on $M_1$, $M_2$, and $\mydim$: